casper-network/docs-archive/dapp/intro.md

 ## Feedback

-If you have feedback or suggestions for improvement, please share with us.
+If you have feedback or suggestions for improvement, please let us know!
 You can [file an issue](https://github.com/CasperLabs/CasperLabs/issues/new) on our GitHub repository.

 Note: For documentation feedback please file issues with links to our docs repo accessed with each page on this site.
 You can submit a pull request with your suggestions.